The Superstation: Technical

-The Superstation would commence after the 10.00pm news bulletin; however, the service would leave a gap for local stations who had sold their own advertising air-time to "opt-out" of the national programme.
+The Superstation commenced after the 10.00pm news bulletin; however, the service would leave a gap for local stations who had sold their own advertising air-time to "opt-out" of the national programme.
 A name check ident and a gap of around 1 second would be the signal for a tech-op to fire the carts containing the local adverts.

 The typical duration for one of these ad breaks was either 2.10 or 2.40.
 So, in order to fill the gap, either four or five 30 second adverts and one 10 second jingle into the end sweeper would be used.

 Each station had a log with the exact duration of each break.

 Not all stations had their own ad breaks, so music montages would be played down the line to ensure there was continuous output.
 Later montages would be known as 'The Memory Module' and would include older tracks.
 A 3-5 second sweeper sound followed the montage and signalled the next part of the programme was about to start.